-Access must be from a street (as per the Guidance to Licensing Authorities) or from
+Access must be from a street (as per the

+Guidance to Licensing Authorities) or from another premises with a betting premises licence

 No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
 In effect there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back of a café - the whole area would have to be licensed.